 Intentionally planned or not, the concept of both start-ups and established retail brands creating pop-up shops in unison around Britain’s high streets is surely a great idea on numerous levels?
 Customers get to enjoy a complete variety of products, price points, and brands.

 Furthermore, shop landlords with vacancies to fill will be willing to negotiate offers even in prime locations to short-term tenants.
 Finding long-term tenants is often a struggle for landlords given the current economic climate; they are now willing to sacrifice tenant longevity in exchange for an immediate short-term tenant.
 The legal obligation between a landlord and a tenant is unique in terms of a short-term lease.
 A short term lease isn‘t strictly governed by the same legal laws as a standard lease but both need to be equally as thorough.
 It is important that both parties consider this as many protections as necessary but its likely retailers will save thousands on costs.

-Both landlords and short-term retailers should ensure that that they have the legal standard of liability cover to avoid any unexpected third party damages and financial loss.
+short-term retailers should ensure that that they have the legal standard of liability cover to avoid any unexpected third party damages and financial loss.
 Legal protections such as liability insurance, business support, professional indemnity and employers’ liability insurance should also be incorporated in order the legal agreement for additional security for both tenant and landlord.

 Health and Safety will be no different in a small pop-up shop to a large commercial building.
 Before opening a pop-up shop health and safety risk assessments should be carried out in order to ensure safety laws are not being breached.
 One should also produce a health and safety policy to apply to your establishment.